asorkincs/falcon-ecs-fargate-github-workflow/README.md

 2. Pull the latest Falcon Container sensor
 3. Patch your application image with the Falcon sensor
 4. Create a new task definition with the patched image
-5. Deploy the protected application to ECS Fargate
+5. Deploy the secured application to ECS Fargate

 ---